 When cleaning with an ordinary rag, you will usually need detergent, hot water, Lysol and other cleaning agents to make the job easier for you.
 We all know that chemicals get flushed into our rivers and seas and harm the environment.

 If you want to help save marine life and the environment while keeping your house clean, use microfibre cleaning cloths.
 They only require plain water for efficient cleaning–no need to use toxic and allergy-causing cleaners and chemicals that can harm the planet.

 Easy To Clean

 Microfibre cleaning cloths are also easier to maintain and last longer than ordinary cleaning cloths.
-All you need to do is soak it in water overnight and wring to dry in the morning.
+All you need to do is soak it in water overnight and wring it dry in the morning.
 There is no need to use detergent or scrub intensely to get the dirt off.

 Traditional cleaning cloths are made with cotton, linen or polyester.
 They may be cheaper than microfibre cleaning cloths but require detergent and other chemical cleaners for efficient cleaning.
 Detergents and cleaners can fetch a hefty price, especially if you use them day in and day out.
 In the end, conventional cleaning cloths may not be an economical choice after all.

 Microfibre cleaning cloths may cost a bit more than ordinary cleaning cloths but turn out to be a cost-effective option for cleaning.
-Since they only require water to tackle even the dirtiest messes, you’ll save a lot in detergent and chemical cleaners.
+Since they only require water to tackle even the dirtiest messes, you’ll save a lot on detergent and chemical cleaners.